-The Biggest Mistake Travelers Make When Booking Flights
+The Single Biggest Mistake Travelers Make When Booking Flights

-How can I get the cheapest plane tickets possible?
+How can I get the cheapest price possible when booking flights?

 There are many factors to consider in answering this question – and there’s no one concrete answer.
 Things like the day of the week you’re flying, your origin and destination, the airline you choose, when you book your ticket, and holidays and seasonal trends all factor into the price you pay.

 That doesn’t mean you can’t optimize for the best price, though!

 When trying to save money, logic would tell us to get as ahead of the game as possible, which leads travelers to make a surprising mistake:

 Surprised?
 I was too when I started reading the statistics!
 Anyone who’s bought last-minute plane tickets knows how costly the lack of lead time can be.
 Booking a flight too late can cause the price to double, triple, even quadruple what early bookers paid.

 But when it comes to airline ticket pricing, the cost of booking too early can sometimes be as high as booking too late.

 There’s a sweet spot travelers should hit when shopping for their plane tickets.
 The sweet spot is the time frame during which airlines are motivated to sell seats more quickly, giving you as the buyer the upper hand.
 For domestic flights, that sweet spot is one to three months prior to departure.